nashville-software-school/front-end-curriculum/01-getting-started/README.md

 Visit the [Sublime Text](http://www.sublimetext.com) website and click the download button.
 Then install once the download is complete.

+Install the Sublime Text [package control](https://packagecontrol.io/installation) which, in turn, allows you to easily install and manage tons of really cool ad-ons for customizing your Sublime editor.

 ### Vagrant

 Visit the [Vagrant download](https://www.vagrantup.com/downloads.html) page and download the installer for your operating system.
 Once complete, run the installer using all of the default options it provides.